Upper Eyelid Surgery Consultation

 Eyebrow position has a dramatic effect on the appearance of the eye region.
 Elevating the lateral brow creates an elegant, youthful look.
-During your consultation, Dr. Cruise will elevate your lateral brow with his fingers to get an idea how much laxity is present and, or course, to see what you would look like with it elevated.
+During your consultation, Joseph T Cruise, MD will elevate your lateral brow with his fingers to get an idea how much laxity is present and, or course, to see what you would look like with it elevated.
 You can do this yourself.
 Simply elevate the temple region gently.

 Usually, a formal brow lift is not necessary.
-Dr. Cruise can often obtain lateral brow elevation by combining the upper blepharoplasty with a temperal brow lift.
+Joseph T Cruise, MD can often obtain lateral brow elevation by combining the upper blepharoplasty with a temperal brow lift.
 This requires a small incision right at the hairline of the temple.

 |Notice the dramatic effect of elevating the lateral brow.|

 - Excess Skin and/or Fat of the Upper Eyelid

 Skin.
 This is what most patients complain about because it is the most obvious.
 With age, excess fat/skin will result in a loss of vertical height of the upper eyelid leaving an eyelid that is not capable of makeup application.
 Sometimes, the redundancy is so pronounced that the skin drapes over the eyelid and can impair vision especially when looking upward.
 Skin excess occurs in just about everyone with age.